agency-quill/agency/documentation/web/dynamic-paper-mod.md

 # Dynamic Paper Module `HTML`
-_Last updated 3/10/20_
+_Last updated 3/13/20_

-There is a new paper module for the [Hot Deals](https://www.quill.com/daily-deals/cbx/35.html) page.
-It uses new scripts, styles, and `HTML` code.
+The dynamic paper module for the [Hot Deals](https://www.quill.com/daily-deals/cbx/35.html) page uses scripts, styles, and `HTML` code to pull in SKU prices dynamically.
 The code allows Product Specialists to update paper prices on the fly without requesting any updates to offer codes or images.
-It does this by pulling item prices from the back-end dynamically.

-The new code is designed to work with the existing `2018-half-mod` web ad module.
+The code is designed to work with the existing `2018-half-mod` web ad module.
 It is populated into the `u_ad_html_text` field.

 Below is everything you need to use the dynamic paper module including product images, flags, the `GetSkuPrice()` script, and more.